jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 Under `name` you can change the user's name as it will be either displayed on or has to be typed into login screen.

 Under `Authentication Provider` you have the option to change the backend that handles the login, by default the only option here will be `default` which means Jellyfin will handle this user, this option is sufficient for most use cases.
-Currently, the only other possibility is to have a LDAP server handle the login by installing the LDAP-Auth plugin.
+Currently, the only other possibility is to have an LDAP server handle the login by installing the LDAP-Auth plugin.
 Note that if you wish to change a user's provider to LDAP after creating it in Jellyfin the username needs to be identical to the user's UID in LDAP, including capitalization.

 `Allow remote connections to this Jellyfin Server.` Unchecking this option will block login attempts this user makes from outside the networks defined as local, by default this will only be the subnet assigned to your network.
 But more can be added.